Osiris1975/namelist-mod-gen/README.md

 ### Setting up Namelist Mod Gen

-Once Poetry is installed, namelist-mod-gen can bet setup with the following command:
+Once Poetry is installed, namelist-mod-gen(NMG) can bet setup with the following command:

 `poetry install`